astronomer/docs/learn/airflow-snowflake.md

         )
     ```

-    This complex DAG has a write, audit publish pattern showcasing loading data into Snowflake and running [data quality](data-quality.md) checks on the data that has been written.
+    This complex DAG implements a write, audit, publish pattern showcasing loading data into Snowflake and running [data quality](data-quality.md) checks on the data that has been written.

     ![Complex Snowflake DAG](/img/guides/snowflake_complex_dag.png)

-    The DAG accomplishes the following steps:
+    The DAG completes the following steps:

-    - Creating three tables simultaneously using the [SnowflakeOperator](https://registry.astronomer.io/providers/snowflake/modules/snowflakeoperator).
+    - Creates three tables simultaneously using the [SnowflakeOperator](https://registry.astronomer.io/providers/snowflake/modules/snowflakeoperator).
-    - Loading data into two of the tables that were created using the [SnowflakeOperatorAsync](https://registry.astronomer.io/providers/astronomer-providers/modules/snowflakeoperatorasync) a deferrable version of the SnowflakeOperator.
+    - Loads data into two of the tables that were created using the [SnowflakeOperatorAsync](https://registry.astronomer.io/providers/astronomer-providers/modules/snowflakeoperatorasync) a deferrable version of the SnowflakeOperator.
 In order to be able to use deferrable operators you need to have a triggerer component running in your Airflow environment, which is configured automatically if you are using the Astro CLI.
 Learn more about deferrable operators in our [Deferrable operators guide](deferrable-operators.md).
-    - Running data quality checks on the data to ensure that no erroneous data is moved to production.
+    - Runs data quality checks on the data to ensure that no erroneous data is moved to production.
 These checks are structured with [task groups](task-groups.md) that include column checks using the [SQLColumnCheckOperator](https://registry.astronomer.io/providers/common-sql/modules/sqlcolumncheckoperator) and table checks using the [SQLTableCheckOperator](https://registry.astronomer.io/providers/common-sql/modules/sqltablecheckoperator).
-    - Copying data into the production table using the SnowflakeOperatorAsync.
+    - Copies data into the production table using the SnowflakeOperatorAsync.
-    - Deleting the tables to clean up the example.
+    - Deletes the tables to clean up the example.

 3. Run the DAG.